-Please tell your background.
+Please tell me your background.
 What was your childhood like?

 (Franky Zapata) I grew up in the same village where I live today, the village of Le Rove near Marseille.
 I had an incredibly happy childhood, my parents always made sure that I wasn’t in need of anything.

-How did you come up with the idea of Flyboard that makes you climbing out of the water?
+How did you come up with the idea of a Flyboard that makes you climb out of the water?

 (FZ) I spent 15 years of my life as a professional Jet Ski pilot.
 Later, I created my own brand of Jet Ski.
 As I have had this passion for flying since my early childhood.
 I had the idea to merge my 2 passions by inventing the water Flyboard.

-And then what inspire you to develop and upgrade Flyboard to Flyboard Air.
+And then what inspires you to develop and upgrade Flyboard to Flyboard Air.
 From Water to Air?

 (FZ) From the day I tried the Flyboard I quickly realised that it was possible to fly and move like a superhero.
 I immediately had the desire and the idea to take off the hose and be able to move around the planet.
 It took me 4 years to develop this project.